MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/3-chat-completions.md

 The GPT-35-Turbo and GPT-4 models are language models that are optimized for conversational interfaces.
 The models behave differently than the older GPT-3 models.
-Previous models were text-in and text-out, meaning they accepted a prompt string and returned a completion to append to the prompt.
+Previous models were text-in and text-out, meaning they accepted a prompt string and returned a completion to append to the prompt as you just learned about.

 However, the GPT-35-Turbo and GPT-4 models are conversation-in and message-out.
 The models expect input formatted in a specific chat-like transcript format, and return a completion that represents a model-written message in the chat.

+GPT-35-Turbo and GPT-4 can still accept and generate text completions, but where they shine is with chat.

 In Azure OpenAI there are two different options for interacting with these type of models: